Profit Opportunities from Smart Connectivity

 The term “Internet of Things” (IoT) was coined around the turn of the 21st century.
 The idea of machines communicating with one another over a network has been around for a while, but it wasn’t until advances in wireless technology in recent years that the idea has reached fuller fruition.

-Even though we are still barely scratching the surface in terms of what IoT cando, in 2020 there were already about 30 billion active connected devices in the world.
+Even though we are still barely scratching the surface in terms of what IoT can do, in 2023 there were already about 30 billion active connected devices in the world.
 “Connected” means connected to the Internet.

 All these devices are generating incredible amounts of data.
-It’s estimated that in 2018 some 2.5 quintillion bytes were generated per day.
+It’s estimated that currently about 2.5 quintillion bytes are generated per day.
 (One quintillion is a 1 followed by 18 zeroes.)
-Today, surely the data generation is far higher than that.
 Nearly all of the data has been generated in the last decade.
 With 5G set to proliferate, that trend will only accelerate.

 Human Input Not Fully Necessary

 Computers have typically depended on human involvement.
 For example, this article exists on the Internet because I wrote and uploaded it.
 And you are reading this article because you clicked on the link or opened your email.

 But today, machines (digital devices) are catching up.
 They generate about 40% of data.
 Over time, as 5G proliferates, these machines will account for an increasingly bigger piece of the pie.